mansueto-institute/C4/db/README.md

 # Database Build Scripts

-This directory contains the scripts used to build the postgres database
+This directory contains the scripts used to build the postgres database.
+There are basically three steps to this, outline below -- importing geographies, simplifying them, and appending limited demographic data.

 ## Import